A. Our commitment to protect your privacy

 FCC employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
 This software receives and records the IP address of the computer that has contacted our website, the date and time of the visit and the pages visited.
 FCC employs similar measures with respect to identifying unauthorized use of or damage to an FCC mobile app.
 We make no attempt to link this usage information with the identity of individuals visiting our site or accessing an FCC mobile app unless an attempt to damage the site or mobile app has been detected.

-This information is collected pursuant to .
+This information is collected pursuant to section 161 of the Financial Administration Act.
 The information may be shared with appropriate law enforcement authorities if suspected criminal activities are detected.
 Such information may be used for network security related statistical purposes, audit, evaluation, research, planning and reporting.

 Privacy, Access to Information Officer

 Farm Credit Canada

 If you are not satisfied with FCC’s response to your privacy concern, you may wish to contact the Office of the Privacy Commissioner of Canada by telephone at 1-800-282-1376.